-Bay Ridge stayin’ alive 40 years after ‘Saturday Night Fever’
+40 years after 'Fever,' Bay Ridge is still stayin' alive

 Filming the movie in Bay Ridge, she reminisced, “was a movie in itself.”
 Pescow, 22 at the time of the shoot, recalled being terrified while in a trailer with Travolta as his young fans rocked it back and forth.
 They wanted the blue-eyed heartthrob “to come out and sign autographs. . . .
 We were in a rocking boat. . . .
 It was pretty scary,” Pescow said.

 Many of the dancers in the disco scenes lived in Bay Ridge.
 Among them was Denise Rusinak, the daughter of Charles Rusinak, the owner of 2001 Odyssey.
-The Bensonhurst dance studio, where Travolta practiced with Karen Lynn Gorney (Stephanie) is closed, but Rusinak, the owner of two Brooklyn Dance Centers, one in Bay Ridge and one in Bensonhurst, carries a torch for the area’s dance history.
+The Bensonhurst dance club, where Travolta boogied with Karen Lynn Gorney (Stephanie) is closed, but Rusinak, the owner of two Brooklyn Dance Centers, one in Bay Ridge and one in Bensonhurst, carries a torch for the area’s dance history.

 While Bay Ridge abounds with new restaurants, lounges and bars, “there really aren’t dance clubs here anymore,” said Rusinak, who noted her father sold 2001 Odyssey 28 years ago.
 (It closed for good 10 years after that.)
 The clients in her studios now are mostly kids, and the emphasis is on ballroom, competition and performance.
 With the exception of bachata and salsa dancing which are still popular in the Latino community, there is little of the joyous “Saturday Night Fever” spirit of dressing up to dance on Saturday night, Rusinak lamented.